3rd Cavalry Regiment (United States): First loss

-Shortly after entering Iraq, the 2nd Squadron of the 3rd ACR was tasked with protecting several abandoned enemy ammunition supply points (ASP) and the Air force base located in Al Habbaniyah.
+Shortly after entering Iraq, the 2nd Squadron of the 3d ACR was tasked with protecting several abandoned enemy ammunition supply points (ASP) and the Air force base located in Al Habbaniyah.
 On 1 May 2003, after days of responding to reports of arson fires and the looting of ammunition, an M1 Abrams tank crew from H(Heavy) Company patrolling near the Euphrates River, discovered a group of Iraqis deliberately setting fires.
 This group was seen fanning the flames with a powder that was later discovered to be the propellant from artillery powder bags.
 These Iraqis attempted to direct the fire toward the troops to get the troops to displace from the area making it possible for them to steal ammunition buried in caches placed along the river and around the abandoned buildings near the company's makeshift compound.
 While in pursuit of the Iraqis, the fire intensified with high flames surrounding the M1 Abrams.
 In an attempt to evade the fire, the Tank climbed a berm that quickly gave way forcing the heavy M1 Abrams to plunge nose first into a canal.
-The Tank quickly took on water and as a result, PFC Jesse Givens, the driver, drowned and became the first 3rd ACR soldier lost in Operation Iraqi Freedom.
+The Tank quickly took on water and as a result, PFC Jesse Givens, the driver, drowned and became the first 3d ACR soldier lost in Operation Iraqi Freedom.

 CPT David M. Rozelle

-Capt.
-David M. Rozelle is the first amputee to return to U.S. military duty in a combat zone.
-Capt.
-Rozelle deployed to the town of Hit, Iraq as the commander of the 3rd ACR's K Troop ("Killer").
-During operations in Hit, Rozelle's Humvee ran over an anti-tank mine which destroyed both the Humvee and Rozelle's right lower leg.
+CPT David M. Rozelle is the first amputee to return to U.S. military duty in a combat zone.
+CPT Rozelle deployed to the town of Hit, Iraq as the commander of the 3d ACR's K Troop ("Killer").
+During operations in Hit, Rozelle's Humvee ran over an anti-tank mine which destroyed both the Humvee and Rozelle's right-lower leg.
 This resulted in the amputation of Rozelle's foot and ankle.

-After being given an artificial leg, Capt.
-Rozelle returned to duty as commander of the 3rd Cavalry's Headquarters Troop.
-He then redeployed to Iraq with the 3rd ACR on their third tour in Iraq.
+After being given an artificial leg, CPT Rozelle returned to duty as commander of the 3d Cavalry's Headquarters Troop ("Remington").
+He then redeployed to Iraq with the 3d ACR on their third tour in Iraq.
 Since his injury, Rozelle has completed the New York Marathon and written the book, Back in Action: An American Soldier's Story of Courage, Faith and Fortitude.